A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Lattice Paths and a Further Transformation on the even SPPs side

-Note that, by the definition of $S_{2m}'$, we have $\sigma_1=1$ or $\sigma_2=1$. \end{quote} Note that except for the step applying the LGV lemma, the sijection consists of translations, reflections and concatenations, which do not involve the value of $S$ essentially.
+Note that, by the definition of $S_{2m}'$, we have $\sigma_1=1$ or $\sigma_2=1$. \end{quote} Note also that, except for the step where we apply the LGV lemma, this sijection consists of translations, reflections and concatenations, which essentially do not involve the value of $S$.
 In addition, the sijection derived from the LGV lemma does not change the value of $S$ since edges on the line $y=n-1$ can be used only for a path to $b_1$.